cShirley14/cShirley14/README.md

       🪒 C#
       🐍 Python

-  🏫 In School Prepping for Masters in CS
+  🏫 Prepping for Masters in CS
 ```